awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53-status.md

 We've sent a request to the current registrar for the domain to initiate the transfer\.

 **Geographic TLDs only – Awaiting authorization from registrant contact \(step 5 of 14\)**
 We sent email to the registrant contact for the domain \(see step 3 of 14\), and we're waiting for the registrant contact to click a link in the email to authorize the transfer\.
-If you're transferring a domain that has a [geographic TLD](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar-tld-list.html#registrar-tld-list-geographic) and you didn't receive the email for some reason, see [Resending Authorization and Confirmation Emails](domain-click-email-link.md)\.
+If you're transferring a domain that has a [geographic TLD](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar-tld-list.html#registrar-tld-list-geographic) and you didn't receive the email for some reason, see [Resending authorization and confirmation emails](domain-click-email-link.md)\.

 **Contacted current registrar to request transfer \(step 6 of 14\)**
 We're working with the current registrar for the domain to finalize the transfer\.

 **Waiting for the current registrar to complete the transfer \(step 7 of 14\)**
 Your current registrar is confirming that your domain meets the requirements for being transferred\.
 This step might take up to ten days, depending on the TLD for your domain:
-+ [Generic Top\-Level Domains](registrar-tld-list.md#registrar-tld-list-generic) – take up to seven days
++ [Generic top\-level domains](registrar-tld-list-generic.md) – take up to seven days
-+ [Geographic Top\-Level Domains](registrar-tld-list.md#registrar-tld-list-geographic) \(also known as country code top\-level domains\) – take up to ten days
++ [Geographic top\-level domains](registrar-tld-list-geographic.md) \(also known as country code top\-level domains\) – take up to ten days
 For most registrars, the process is entirely automated and can't be accelerated\.
 Some registrars send you an email that asks you to approve the transfer; if your registrar sends this confirmation email, the transfer process might be much faster than seven to ten days\.
-For information about reasons that a registrar might reject the transfer, see [Transfer Requirements for Top\-Level Domains](domain-transfer-to-route-53.md#domain-transfer-to-route-53-requirements)\.
+For information about reasons that a registrar might reject the transfer, see [Transfer requirements for top\-level domains](domain-transfer-to-route-53.md#domain-transfer-to-route-53-requirements)\.

 **Confirming with the registrant contact that the contact initiated the transfer \(step 8 of 14\)**
 Some TLD registries send the registrant contact another email to confirm that the domain transfer was requested by an authorized user\.